 While the factors of 9 have remained constant throughout mathematical history, the methods and applications of factorization have evolved significantly.
 Modern computational techniques have revolutionized how we find factors, especially for very large numbers, influencing fields like cryptography and computer science.

 Computational Factorization: In the digital age, algorithms for finding factors are constantly being refined.
 The efficiency of factorization algorithms is particularly crucial in cryptography.
 Many encryption methods rely on the difficulty of factoring large numbers into their prime components.
-For instance, the RSA algorithm, a widely used public-key cryptosystem, depends on the fact that it is computationally infeasible to factor large numbers quickly.
+To give you an idea, the RSA algorithm, a widely used public-key cryptosystem, depends on the fact that it is computationally infeasible to factor large numbers quickly.

 Quantum Computing: The emergence of quantum computing poses a potential threat to current encryption methods.
 Shor's algorithm, a quantum algorithm, can factor large numbers exponentially faster than the best-known classical algorithms.
 This has led to increased research in post-quantum cryptography, which aims to develop encryption methods that are resistant to attacks from quantum computers.